rodina77/rodina77/README.md

 - 🔭 I’m currently student at faculty of computers and artificial intelligence
 - 🌱 now i'm learning more about react js , i have learned html , css , js , bootstrap and jquery
-- i'm interested in AI medical field , websites programing
+- i'm interested in AI medical field , websites programming

 to reach me